skip to main content

 • Exploring Computer Science (ECS – Honors)

-• Introduction to Engineering Design (IED – GT)
+• PLTW Introduction to Engineering Design (IED – GT)

-4. Earning a completer pathway graduation requirement can be done by:
+4. Earning a CTE program choice graduation requirement can be done by:

-• Completing a career academy pathway, which may require the completion of 3-5 courses.
-Note: CTE completer pathways are only available in high school, or
+• Completing a career academy which requires the completion of 3-5 courses and/or

 • Taking two World Language (WL) classes (levels 1 & 2) in either middle and/or high school.
 Note: Many colleges require 2-3 years of a WL in high school so students who complete both levels in middle school should be prepared to take two more WL classes in high school depending on their college or university of interest.